rlima05/Design-Patterns/README.md

 Builder Pattern is used when you need to create objects with several steps.

 Chain of Responsability is a pattern used when you have a workflow.

+Singleton is used when you must ensure only one instance of a class should be accessed on the entire solution.